-Exemptions in Iowa number over 50 and are highly specific.
+Exemptions in Iowa number over fifty and are highly specific.
 While the majority of them are similar to exemptions found federally and in many other states, there are a couple exceptions.
-For one, Government personnel records are very difficult to obtain in Iowa, and police departments have a broad degree of autonomy in deciding whether or not to release information regarding investigations.
-It is more or less entirely up to them whether they feel they should or not.
+For one, government personnel records are very difficult to obtain in Iowa, and police departments have a broad degree of discretion in deciding whether or not to release information regarding investigations.

 Can you submit a request if you’re not a resident?

 Yes, it is the nature of the document in custody of the court that determines whether it can be released.
 Simply being held by the court system does not preclude it from disclosure.